 This is the perfect area in Sorrento to grab a cappuccino at a little café as you enjoy living in la dolce vita in Sorrento!

 You will also find that the restaurants and cafes in Centro Storico are much more budget-friendly than the ones located near the beach.

 13. Sorrento City Walls

 A portion of the original Greek wall is located at the Marina Grande gate and below Porta Parsano Nuova.
-There is a portion of the reconstructed wall from the 1500s at the Porta Parsano bastion.
+A portion of the reconstructed wall from the 1500s is at the Porta Parsano bastion.

 14. Enjoy Some Limoncello Liqueur

 While in Sorrento, you will notice all of the lemon trees around this historic coastal town.

 If you are familiar with Italian drinks, you probably already know these lemon trees produce excellent limoncello.